 Indeed, even the significance of the year 2020 has been long overstated.
 Although by 2019, analysts had begun to deduce that 2020 was not some magic date – the amount of progress by that time made it obvious that an altogether comprehensive and automated system would simply not be possible – many China watchers still believe that the social credit system is more developed than it is.

 Today, the social credit system still remains a disjointed mix of ambitious national level targets and guidance, varying regional pilot programs, and scattered mass data collection mechanisms.
 Although there is a lot of information being collected, official documents frequently mention the need to “standardize credit information collection processes” and “share information” because centralization of the data has to date been limited.
-Even the most well-standardized databases are yet to be more than 90 percent complete.
+A report from Trivium China found that “data completeness between [different Chinese government] agencies ranged from 10 to 90 percent, indicating that large gaps still exist in inter-agency data transfer.”

 That being said, the system is evolving rapidly.
 By the end of 2020 and during the early months of 2021, important national level notices attempting to standardize the definition and practice of credit have been disseminated thick and fast.
 Throughout last year, numerous social credit information catalogues were issued in an attempt to standardize data collection processes within specific sectors and regions.
 In December 2020, a first draft of a Social Credit Law was circulated for internal review.
 In January 2021, the National Development and Reform Commission released a national “standard” for credit information reporting, a measure intended to encourage cross-referencing and acceptance of social credit data between provinces.
 Meanwhile, the Central Committee of the Chinese Communist Party (CCP) issued a new roadmap to 2025 for the “construction of a rule of law society” in which the social credit system is set to play a key role.